borland/iPhoneBackupMessagesRenderer/README.md

 # Disclaimers

-### Why are the times wrong?

-I haven't fixed that yet.
-I think they're stored in UTC in the database and would need to be converted to local time

 ### Why aren't there any tests? you're a professional developer aren't you?

 I wrote this in about one hour in the evening, with the help of ChatGPT.
 Plus another half hour to write this readme, tidy things up, and make it fit for publishing to GitHub.
 I know how to write tests and am a big advocate for them in my professional life, but I also have a family and limited time.
 For a one-shot HTML generator like this they aren't worth it.